Why Does Depersonalization Cause Vision Problems?

-Now try this: imagine that you’re in the present day, sitting in your kitchen, reading the newspaper.
+Now try this: imagine that you’re in the present day, sitting in your kitchen, reading a book.

-What do you think would be the result of that constant, intense scanning happening over and over -- for days, weeks, months on end?
+What do you think is the result of constant, intense visual scanning happening for days, weeks, months on end?

 That’s right: the eyes and visual cortex become completely overworked and exhausted.

-They try so see danger anywhere and everywhere.
-That’s why you’re suddenly seeing ‘floaters’, 'afterimages' etc etc; these are things that you see every day already but you totally (and rightly!) disregard in your non-anxious state.
-There is nothing remotely dangerous or frightening about them.
+They try to see danger anywhere and everywhere.
+That’s why you think you're having vision problems, feeling dizzy, suddenly seeing ‘floaters’, afterimages etc; these are things that you see every day already but you totally ignore in your non-anxious state.

 You only see them at all because the brain is just looking for something -- anything -- to be the source of the danger.

-There's no danger, there’s nothing to be afraid of, it’s just a temporary result of your body’s natural defensive mechanism at work.
+There’s nothing to be afraid of, it’s just a temporary result of your body’s natural defensive mechanism at work.

 And the best news?
 None of it is permanent.

-Once your start to recover, any and all visual disturbances will stop completely along with every other symptom.
+Once your start to recover, all these 'vision problems' will stop completely along with every other symptom.

 Start your recovery from DP today